Tundra Buggy Lodge - Moving Hotel in the Land of Polar BearsTundra Buggy

 The owners came up with the ingenious idea of setting up their establishment in the middle of the tundra on Hudson Bay, in the heart of the polar bear habitat.

 Your expedition starts in the Arctic town of Churchill, located next to Hudson Bay in Manitoba, Canada.
-With over 300 nights of auroral activity per year, Churchill is known for its wildlife and has some of the most concentrated aurora borealis activity in the world.
+With over 300 nights of auroral activity annually, Churchill is known for its wildlife and has some of the world's most concentrated aurora borealis activity.

 Type: Moving Nature Remote